Outsourcing Lead Generation – A Business Evaluation Guide

 Look for case studies and testimonials from satisfied clients that speak to the firm’s process and solution elements provided.

-A company that dedicates itself to learning about your business and customers is also vital, as this allows the partner to function as a virtual extension of your team.
+A company that dedicates itself to learning about your business and customers is vital, as the best partners function as a virtual extension of your team.

 The following are some important questions to ask as you vet potential lead generation partners: